porsager/postgres/README.md

 There are no guarantees about queries executing in order unless using a transaction with `sql.begin()` or setting `max: 1`.
 Of course doing a series of queries, one awaiting the other will work as expected, but that's just due to the nature of js async/promise handling, so it's not necessary for this library to be concerned with ordering.

 Since this library automatically creates prepared statements, it also has a default max lifetime for connections to prevent memory bloat on the database itself.
 This is a random interval for each connection between 45 and 90 minutes.
-This allows multiple connections to come up and down seamlessly without user interference.
+This allows multiple connections to independently come up and down without affecting the service.

 ### Connection timeout